pharo-contributions/OSSubprocess/README.md

 In this example we are executing `/bin/ls` passing a none existing directory as argument.

-First, note that we added also a stream for `stderr` via `#createAndSetStderrStream`.
+First, note that we added also a stream for `stderr` via `#redirectStderr`.
 Second, note how now in the `#runAndWaitOnExitDo:` we can also have access to `errString`.
 If you run this example with a `Transcript` opened, you should see something like:

 ```
 Command exit with error status: normal termination with status 1